lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     The PEG is then equilibrated in the NVT ensemble (fix NVE + temperature control = NVT).
-No box relaxation is required as the PEG is in vacuum:
+No box relaxation is required as the PEG is in a vacuum:

 ..  code-block:: lammps